Fitting The Rider:

 The horse needs to be on level ground with all 4 feet flat on the ground with the head in a normal riding position when you take the following tracings.

 There is no perfect way to fit a saddle to a horse/mule but we have found this to work really well for us and our customers!
 We don’t encourage one saddle for a horse, they change just like us!
-We help you choose the best saddle width for your horses/mules and with our remuda saddle fitting pad sets you up with a very versatile saddle that will fit many horses/mules of all kinds.
-We will take into account if we see any muscle atrophy in the withers or if their top line/spine is dropped, you want a saddle that gives the horse room to fill back out if they can.
+We help you choose the best saddle bar angle & rocker shape for your horses/mules.
+Our Remuda Saddle Fitting Pad sets you up with a very versatile saddle that will fit many horses/mules of all kinds.
+We will take into account if we see any muscle atrophy in the withers or if their top line/spine is dropped, you want a saddle that gives the horse room to fill back out to how they should be not how they are if possible.

 First you have to determine where the “sweet spot” is located.
 This is right behind the shoulder blade where the front of the bars of any tree Western or English is meant to go.
 It is soft.
 Some horses it is easy to see especially if they have some muscle atrophy there.....this horse you can only feel but not see it.